dotzenith/SpotiFetch.rs/README.md

 $ spotifetch profile -c nord        # uses nord
 ```

+The list of all available colorschemes can be found [here](https://github.com/dotzenith/kolorz.rs)

 #### SpotiFetch also supports dynamically generated colorschemes using the `--art`/`a` option

 ```sh